microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroupLifecyclePolicy.md

 ### -AlternateNotificationEmails

-Notification emails for groups that have no owners will be sent to these email addresses.
-List of email addresses separated by a ";".
+Notification emails for groups without owners are sent to these email addresses, separated by a ';'.

 ```yaml
 Type: System.String